Dentist Cover Letter Examples 2026: 7 Templates That Beat ATS & Land Interviews

 Why Your Dental Cover Letter Matters More Than Your Resume

 Think about how a dental practice hires.
-The owner or hiring manager reads your resume in about 7 seconds.
+The owner reads your resume in about 7 seconds.
 They check: licensed?
 Years of experience?
 Clinical skills?
 Done.
 Next.

 But the cover letter?
 That gets read.
 Carefully.